 - non-maintained special school

-Once you have QTS, and are employed to teach in a maintained school in England or Wales, you will be paid under the qualified teachers’ pay scales.
+Once you have QTS, and are employed to teach in a maintained school in England or Wales, you will be paid under the school teachers’ pay scales.
 You will be subject to the performance management arrangements in schools in the same way as any other qualified teacher.

 Teachers who trained in England

 When you have finished your training, the initial teacher training provider will inform us of your results.
 This applies to all teacher training routes and to those awarded QTS following the assessment only route.
 If successful, we’ll award you QTS and update your record on the database of qualified teachers.
 Your QTS certificate will be available online from the teacher self-service website.

 If you completed your initial teacher training in Wales, you’ll be awarded QTS by the Education Workforce Council (EWC).
 QTS awarded by the EWC is automatically recognised in England and the information is held on the database of qualified teachers.

 Teachers trained or recognised in Scotland or Northern Ireland

 If you trained in either Scotland or Northern Ireland you must apply for QTS to take up a teaching post in a maintained school or non-maintained special school in England.

 Overseas trained teachers (OTTs) who qualified outside of the European Economic Area (EEA) who have gained recognition as a teacher in either Scotland or Northern Ireland can also apply for QTS in England.

 To submit your application use the online application form.